Atmospheric escape: Observations of exoplanet atmospheric escape

 Studies of exoplanets have measured atmospheric escape as a means of determining atmospheric composition and habitability.
 The most common method is Lyman-alpha line absorption.
 Much as exoplanets are discovered using the dimming of a distant star's brightness (transit), looking specifically at wavelengths corresponding to hydrogen absorption describes the amount of hydrogen present in a sphere around the exoplanet.
-This method indicates that the hot Jupiters HD209458b and HD189733b and Hot Neptune GJ436b are experiencing significant atmospheric escape.
+This method indicates that the hot Jupiters HD 209458 b and HD 189733 b and hot Neptune Gliese 436 b are experiencing significant atmospheric escape.

 In 2018 it was discovered with the Hubble Space Telescope that atmospheric escape can also be measured with the 1083 nm Helium triplet.
 This wavelength is much more accessible from ground-based high-resolution spectrographs, when compared to the ultraviolet Lyman-alpha lines.
 The wavelength around the helium triplet has also the advantage that it is not severely affected by interstellar absorption, which is an issue for Lyman-alpha.
 Helium has on the other hand the disadvantage that it requires knowledge about the hydrogen-helium ratio to model the mass-loss of the atmosphere.
-Helium escape was measured around many giant exoplanets, including WASP-107b, WASP-69b and HD 189733b.
-It has also been detected around some mini-Neptunes, such as TOI-560b.
+Helium escape was measured around many giant exoplanets, including WASP-107b, WASP-69b, and HD 189733 b.
+It has also been detected around some mini-Neptunes, such as TOI-560 b, TOI-1430b, TOI-1683b, and TOI-2076b.

 Other atmospheric loss mechanisms

 Sequestration is not a form of escape from the planet, but a loss of molecules from the atmosphere and into the planet.
-It occurs on Earth when water vapor condenses to form rain or glacial ice, when carbon dioxide is sequestered in sediments or cycled through the oceans, or when rocks are oxidized (for example, by increasing the oxidation states of ferric rocks from Fe2+ to Fe3+).
+It occurs on Earth when water vapor condenses to form rain or glacial ice, when carbon dioxide is sequestered in sediments or cycled through the oceans or when rocks are oxidized (for example, by increasing the oxidation states of ferric rocks from Fe2+ to Fe3+).
 Gases can also be sequestered by adsorption, where fine particles in the regolith capture gas which adheres to the surface particles.